JCalderan/xebicon2019-spinnaker-handson/part2/exercise1/README.md

 apiVersion: apps/v1
 kind: ReplicaSet
 metadata:
+  # Name of this replicaSet
-  name: xebicon-frontend-deployment
+  name: xebicon-frontend
+  # Labels of this replicaSet
   labels:
     app: xebicon-frontend
 spec:
+  # Number of pods to keep up and running (exceeding pods will be terminated)
   replicas: 1
+  # labels used to find pods managed by this replicaSet
   selector:
-    # labels used to find pods managed by this deployment
     matchLabels:
       app: xebicon-frontend
       environment: dev
   # pods template
   template:
     metadata:
-      # labels set to pods created by this deployment
+      # labels set to pods created by this replicaSet
       labels:
         app: xebicon-frontend
         environment: dev